Universal-Basic-Compute/serenissima/backend/docs/ais.md

 ## Overview

 The AI system consists of automated agents that simulate the behavior of Venetian merchants, nobles, and other economic actors.
-These AI users can participate in various economic activities such as bidding on lands, managing properties, and engaging in commerce.
+These AI citizens can participate in various economic activities such as bidding on lands, managing properties, and engaging in commerce.

-AI users are marked in the database with an `IsAI` flag, allowing the system to identify and process them separately from human players.
+AI citizens are marked in the database with an `IsAI` flag, allowing the system to identify and process them separately from human players.
 They follow programmed economic behaviors that create realistic market dynamics even in areas with limited player activity.

 ## AI Behaviors